UCL-ARC/python-novice-gdp-penguins/episodes/07-cond.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-In our last lesson, we discovered something suspicious was going on in our inflammation data by drawing some plots.
+In our last lesson, we discovered something suspicious was going on in our GDP data by drawing some plots.
 How can we use Python to automatically recognize the different features we saw, and take a different action for each?
 In this lesson, we'll learn how to write code that runs only when certain conditions are true.